 Good Grief can consult on ritual and event planning, memorials, and building bridges with deceased loved ones through creativity and bespoke grief integrations.
 Together we’ll reflect on your values, beliefs, and wishes to come up with a plan that is uniquely YOU.

 Whether you’d like to incorporate your Dead Dad into your wedding ceremony or are seeking guidance for anticipatory grief, navigating a season of loss or wrapping up affairs, allow the experience to suck a little bit less with companionship, resourcing, and consultation from your End-of-Life specialist friend Kat.

-Are you moving into a care facility and need to downsize?
+Do you need to downsize?
 Have you inherited more than you can handle?
 Whether you’re packing your bags for your final destination (often referred to as Swedish Death Cleaning or “döstädning”), or addressing the belongings of the deceased, you deserve a helping hand who understands.

 We’ll explore systems of sustainable organization and consider your current needs.
 We may collaborate on a legacy project or artful gifting process, finding opportunities to part with personal objects as an extended celebration of life!
 Together we’ll honor earthly belongings and find ways to leave a lighter footprint.

-The Good Grief Doula can also be your Last Wish Bitch™, providing emotional support and companionship at the end of life.
+The Good Grief Doula can also be your Last Wish Bitch™, providing emotional support, music curation, and gentle companionship at the end of life.
 It is an honor to provide respite for caregivers and tend to the non-medical needs of the dying.
-Allow yourself a discrete extra set of eyes and ears at the bedside, with the flexibility to run errands or lend a hand around the house.
+Allow yourself a discreet extra set of eyes and ears at the bedside, with the flexibility to run errands and provide comforting presence for your constellation of loved ones.

 Death Cafes are amazing, FREE, near-daily events where you are welcome to discuss death in community with others.
 Check out upcoming Death Cafes from around the world here.